2023‐2024 AAGEN SES DEVELOPMENT PROGRAM FACT SHEET

 In March 2012, AAGEN launched the inaugural class of the SES Development Program consisting of 20 candidates.
 This program has been noted as a model of success by OPM and several agencies for its development of new SES candidates for successful SES appointments in the past 12 years.

 All eligible individuals are encouraged to apply.
 The program is open to government GS-14 (with 3 years of management/supervisory experience) & GS-15 (with 1 year of supervisory experience) or non-government executive professionals (GS‐14 equivalent level or higher) with at least one year (GS-15) or five years (GS-14) of supervisory experience.
 Current federal government employees and professionals from outside the federal government may apply.

 The program will be offered at a nominal tuition cost for administration costs to the selected candidates and their respective organizations, although the selected candidates are expected to commit time to the program.
 Selected candidate must be a regular member of AAGEN at program selection and for the duration of the program period.
 Successful candidates must obtain permission from their organization to participate and an agreement from their organization to cover any time spent on the program, administrative and training materials costs, and travel‐related costs as well as provide a developmental rotation for the candidate to obtain a 90-120 day SES detail assignment.
-The training will be conducted in the Washington, DC metro area and the one‐on‐one mentoring session with an SES mentor will be scheduled by the candidate and their assigned mentor.
+The training will be conducted via virtual video conference.
+The one‐on‐one mentoring session with an SES mentor will be scheduled by the candidate and their assigned mentor.

 The program curriculum will consist of 2‐3 days per quarter of class work, speakers and networking sessions.
 In addition, one mentor/mentee session per quarter will be scheduled, along with any activities assigned by the SES mentor and/or trainers to be completed by the candidate on their own time.